 The real problem begins when these kidney stones enter the ureter and block urine from traveling through the ureter to the bladder.
 This blockage caused by a kidney stone becomes very painful, and can require surgery if it does not pass on its own.

-Dr. Loeb is a board certified urologist treating patients with kidney stones in the Beachwood, Lyndhurst, and Parma, Ohio area.
+Dr. Loeb is a board certified urologist treating patients with kidney stones in the Cuyahoga Falls, Lyndhurst, and Parma, Ohio area.
 Call (440) 887-9139 to schedule an appointment today!

 Request An Appointment

 Symptoms of Kidney Stones

 Other than pain, patients with kidney stones often experience other symptoms such as:

 - Cloudy or discolored urine, usually pink, red, or brown in color

 - Fever or chills, typically occurs when there is an infection present

 - Pain radiating from the lower abdomen and groin, or in the back below the ribs